 Tabs probably won’t go away anytime soon.
 So instead of fretting about the Promotions tab, work with it.
 These six steps can help.

 Email annotations are lines of code inserted into the email header which can do everything from highlighting a discount offer to inserting a picture, right in the inbox.

 Gmail’s algorithm then bundles the most engaging of these emails into the top of the inbox and labels them “Top Promotions.”
-250ok’s Annotations post explains email annotations work and links to the tech details on Gmail’s developer site.
+Our Annotations post explains how email annotations work and links to the tech details on Gmail’s developer site.